 - Buy-out insurance

-You might also want to review your coverage and policy limits for your business insurance policies, paying special attention to your property damage, general liability, workers’ compensation, and commercial auto coverages.
+While you’re taking this step, you might also want to review your coverage and policy limits for your business insurance policies.
+Pay special attention to your property damage, general liability, workers’ compensation, and commercial auto coverages.

 It’s a great practice to review your insurance policies on a regular basis.
 By doing so, you can ensure your company is protected against any catastrophe.